Mitigating optimistic bias in entropic risk estimation and optimization

+Going beyond the estimation of entropic risk, we study the entropic risk minimization problem.
+Solving the sample average approximation (SAA) of the entropic risk minimization problem is known to produce a second source of bias, also known as the optimizer's curse \citep{Smith_Winkler_2006}.
+Distributionally robust optimization (DRO) is widely used to address the optimistic bias of SAA policies because the decision maker is protected against perturbations in the empirical distribution that lie in a distributional ambiguity set.
+To tune the radius of the ambiguity set, a typical approach is to use K-Fold cross validation (CV).
+We use our bias mitigation procedure to estimate the validation performance of the resulting decisions.
 To demonstrate the effectiveness of our approach, we conduct a case study on an insurance pricing problem.
-The International Panel on Climate Change (IPCC) advocates using financial instruments like catastrophe insurance to mitigate risks associated with rare, high-impact events such as floods, earthquakes, and wildfires.
-These events have become more frequent due to climate change, making reliable risk estimation even more critical \citep{Linnerooth-Bayer_Hochrainer_2015}.
-The correlated risks of floods, earthquakes, and wildfires can lead to significant payouts for insurers, limiting the availability of insurance for such events in commercial markets \citep{Marcoux_H_Wagner_2023}.
-The true distribution of losses, which may be correlated across homeowners, is unknown to both the insurer and the homeowners.
-The insurer addresses this uncertainty by solving a distributionally robust insurance pricing problem, determining the coverage to offer and the premium to charge each homeowner.
+The true distribution of losses, which may be correlated across households, is unknown to both the insurer and the households.
+The insurer addresses this uncertainty by solving a distributionally robust insurance pricing problem, determining the coverage to offer and the premium to charge each household.
 Our results show that the insurer can achieve a significant improvement in out-of-sample entropic risk compared to the ``traditional" K-Fold CV procedure, which selects the radius of the distributional ambiguity set solely by evaluating decisions on validation loss scenarios.